Policy last updated

 Students must satisfy the following conditions for eligibility to be included in the NCCD:

-- the student’s condition meets the Disability Discrimination Act 1992 broad definition of
+- the student has a disability that meets the broad definition of disability in the Disability Discrimination Act 1992

-- the student has been provided with reasonable adjustments to address the functional impact of a disability.
+- the student has been provided with reasonable adjustments to address the functional impact of a disability to enable the student to access and participate in education.

 Undiagnosed (imputed) disability